 If you would like to be considered as volunteer ships doctor, please contact us via firstname.lastname@example.org.
 We are particularly interested in those who already have experience with remote working conditions, emergency medicine, have already sailed as ships doctor before or work as a general practitioner and have a love for the ocean and people.
 As ships doctor you are part of the permanent crew and are also taking part in all the general work to sail Europa.
 Guests and crew alike join hands to sail Bark Europa across the seas.

 From an office ship in the city centre of Rotterdam, a small team of 4 arranges everything that's needed for Bark EUROPA to cross the oceans.
 From bookings to orders of spare parts, from crew planning to marketing.
-Currently we have an opening for a junior communication specialist.
-Please find below the jobopening.
-For more information on the vacancy please contact us via firstname.lastname@example.org.
+At the moment we have no vacancies for our office team.